 One thing for sure, it contributes to our food waste.
 We Canadians toss an estimated $31 billion of our purchased edibles annually, this according to the 2014 Value Chain Management Centre study (this doesn’t include hospitals, schools and prisons)*.
 Shame on us.
 Double shame.

-Here is my short version of The Canadian Food Inspection Agency’s date labelling guidelines (amazingly, their site is comprehensible).
+Here is my short version of what the Canadian Food Inspection Agency says.
 Read it and extend the life of your pantry and pocket book.
 Then watch our planet benefit.

 Used on infant formula and other formulated liquid diets like Boost.
 The nutritional quality of this food may be compromised and so useless.
 Do not eat after this date (except in times of famine?).